While we aren’t exactly the back lot at Universal Studios, Livingston County has seen its share of Hollywood action through the years.

 The scene was filmed in the summer of 2009, and while they were filming it, De Niro reportedly hung out with the folks at the Unadilla Store for a while.
 They even gave him a bottle of their house wine.

-Here’s a look at “Stone,” which – like all movies filmed in Livingston County – bombed at the box office:
+Here’s a look at “Stone,” which – like most movies filmed in Livingston County – bombed at the box office:

 4. “Conviction,” 2010